useElven/.github/profile/README.md

 The tool is a wrapper for [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) - a set of Typescript/Javascript libraries on the [MultiversX](https://multiversx.com/) blockchain.

+**Important:** The tools are still under active development.
+There will be breaking changes till version 1.0.
+To be sure what is and what still needs to be implemented, check the [kanban board](https://github.com/orgs/useElven/projects/1/views/1).

 ### Powering:

 - [Next.js Dapp template](https://github.com/xdevguild/nextjs-dapp-template)